 But, I don’t want to get sidetracked by the worst-case scenarios and I don’t want you to either.
 Here’s why: Whatever you focus on you create.

 It’s somewhat a law of physics.
 Take race car drivers, highway patrol officers and anyone navigating at high speeds.
 They’ve got a pretty harrowing job.
-Not only do they have to succeed on that track or that chase, they have to stay alive.
+Not only do they have to succeed on that track or that chase, but they also have to stay alive.
 They know without a shadow of a doubt that they absolutely have to keep their eye on exactly where they want to go.
 And, if there’s an obstacle in the periphery that they don’t want to hit, they cannot give it any attention because if they do, they go right into it.
 They have to stay laser-focused on where they want to go in order to get there.

 It’s to be prepared, you say.

 “Oh, but what if it doesn’t turn out the way I want?
 I need a plan b and c and d!”

 Hello, “self-fulfilling-prophecy.”
 With that approach, of course, you do – you utilize it by virtue of thinking you need it.

 Take all your desires – from the ones top of mind to the ones hiding in the recesses of your silent dreams – and consider holding nothing but a feeling of expectation about them.
-Consider that doubting, what-if’ing, and entertaining any other distraction is simply adjusting your trajectory to head right into it; focus is that powerful.
+Consider that doubting, what-if’ing, and entertaining any other distraction is simply adjusting your trajectory to head right into it; the focus is that powerful.
 And the good news is, focus is yours and yours alone to make.
-No one else has the power to focus for you.
+No one else has the power to focus instead of you.
 I invite you, right now, to become intolerant of anything other than positive expectations.

 “But it’s hard to stay focused only on what I want.
 I need to be realistic.
 Doubt is natural and necessary.”